akuklev/HOCC/finitism.md

-Both ERA and conjectural $CGB_{<ω}$ are not directly suitable for carrying out metatheoretical proofs because the syntax of the respective theories is only accessible through some kind of arithmetical encoding which is itself nontrivial and error proneю
+Both ERA and conjectural $CGB_{<ω}$ are not directly suitable for carrying out metatheoretical proofs because the syntax of the respective theories is only accessible through some kind of arithmetical encoding which is itself nontrivial and error prone.

-In our work on [Higher Observational Constuction Calculus](https://akuklev.github.io/HOCC) we show how formalized languages containing bound variables can be naturally and directly represented by indexed purely inductive types: these are types freely generated by a set of grammar rules.
+In our work on [Higher Observational Constuction Calculus](https://akuklev.github.io/HOCC), we show how formalized languages containing bound variables can be naturally and directly represented by indexed purely inductive types: these are types freely generated by a set of grammar rules.
-This approach covers both the languages of first-order theories (both single-sorted and multisorted), and languages capturing (natural deduction) proofs in those theories.
+This approach covers both the languages of first-order theories (both single-sorted and multisorted), and the languages capturing (natural deduction) proofs in those theories.
 The latter languages are necessarily dependently-typed, where proof terms are typed by propositions they prove.
 The ability to capture languages and manipulate their terms in a direct and convenient manner makes construction calculi the best framework to carry